iterative/dvc.org/content/docs/use-cases/effective-dataset-storage.md

 **Solves** (scenarios):

+- You want to move data from your machine to an external drive or storage service, without losing the ability to use it locally.
-- Multiple users work on the same shared server.
+- You need to design a system for multiple users collaborating on the same datasets.
-- A centralized data storage unit or cluster
-- There's a single environment with access to production data.
+- You want to combine several data stores into a central location to avoid duplication and improve control.
+- Your team shares access to a GPU server for ML model training, how do you connect it to different data environments (test, shadow, production) to run [experiments]?

 **Lools like**: